-Francois Vatel is known as the great French chef who killed himself on the morning of the 24th of April 1671 at Chantilly, France over a food delivery that went wrong.
+Francois Vatel is known as the great French chef He was actually Swiss rather than French, and maître d’hôtel rather than a cook or chef. who killed himself on the morning of the 24th of April 1671 at Chantilly, France over a food delivery that went wrong.

 Francois was born Fritz Karl Watel in Switzerland, the son of Charles Frédéric Watel, an ordinary worker (the name Watel is still common in Zurich.)
 His birthdate is disputed: dates suggested are 1625, 1631 or 1635.